Introduction to Fashion Design

 This module is created to challenge you to engage with diverse approaches to fashion communication.
 The learning is achieved through workshops including practical drawing for fashion and the use of computer software appropriate to the fashion industry.

-Three Dimensional Approaches to Research
+3D Approaches to Research

 In the three-dimensional module you will gain an understanding of research concepts and methodologies for fashion design.
 You will demonstrate awareness of design principles that could lead to innovative three-dimensional fashion outcomes.
 You will build on your skills in creative pattern cutting methods and production techniques.